aksharasoman/notes_ml_projects/003_QAoverDocuments/(ML Project) Question Answering Over Documents.md

 ### Problem Statement
 Build a chatbot to chat with your publications(pdf documents) - deploy it in ojus’s or my website(?)
+- upload our pdf documents
+- enable the LLM to chat with our documents.
+- GUI for the chat setup
+	- (provision to upload document) - optional

 ### Course of Action
 - [x]  Do the course to understand [[RAG Pipeline with LangChain|RAG Pipeline]]